tomciosegal/NBA_greatest_trio/README.md

 - [Codedrops](https://tympanus.net/codrops/)
 - [Awwwards](https://www.awwwards.com/)
 - [Codepen](https://codepen.io/)

+Many thanks to **Simen Daehlin** mentor at Code Institute for useful comments, sugestions and help on my project.

+The project was published on Code Institute Slack code-peer-review channel where other students and mentors tested the site, reviewed the code and provided a useful feedback that was then implemented.

+Many thanks to **Sean Murphy** probably Code Institute best Java Script expert,for useful comments, sugestions and help on writting codes for charts.

 I decided for that project for my own curiosity as an NBA fan, as all other websites were really overloaded with data.